samuelgr/Xidi/DEVELOPERS.md

 **WrapperIDirectInput** and **WrapperJoyWinMM** act as interception classes for all calls to DirectInput (via IDirectInput or IDirectInput8) and WinMM joystick (via direct function calls) APIs.
 In the former case, an instance of WrapperIDirectInput is returned when the application calls one of the DirectInput object creation methods exported by the Xidi DLL, and in the latter case, the joystick family of WinMM calls invokes functions supplied by WrapperJoyWinMM.

 **XidiConfigReader** specializes the generic functionality offered by the Configuration subsystem and defines the allowed format of a Xidi configuration file.

-**XInputInterface** is a simple wrapper interface around XInput API functions.
-It exists to facilitate dependency injection for the purpose of testing.